🛴 Do You Need a License for an Electric Scooter? (2025 Global Guide)

 European Union

-- AM License Mandate: Germany, Italy, Belgium for all e-scooters (obtain at 15).
+- AM License Mandate: Germany, Italy, Belgium for all e-scooters (obtainable at age 15).

 Asia-Pacific